jaouahbi/OShadingGradientLayer/README.md

 ## Manual Installation

-> To use OMShadingGradientLayer with a project , you must include all Swift files located inside the `OMShadingGradientLayer` directory directly in your project.
+> To use OShadingGradientLayer with a project , you must include all Swift files located inside the `OShadingGradientLayer` directory directly in your project.

 ## CocoaPods Installation